tardate/LittleArduinoProjects/Girabot/README.md

 Reasonable noise abatement was achieved by filtering the power supply with 10nF capacitors across the power connections to the motors and each OpAmp unit.

 ### Sensitivity of the Audio Detection Circuit
+The electret audio detection circuit has proven quite temperamental.
+In particular, it appears quite sensitive to the power supply.
+As batteries discharge, the signal-to-noise ratio reduces noticeably and requires readjustment of the noise threshold.

+The main workaround is to ensure sufficent power supply.
+I think a better solution - not yet attempted -  would be to implement some dynamic threshold that is sensative to prevailing conditions.

+### Walk This Way!
+So my experiements with a single-servo walker are a "partial success".
+It can't yet walk efficiently in a forwards direction.
+I am expecting that some more adjustments of weight balance and friction pads on the feet would yield a better result.

+But it does try!

+## Code

+See [Girabot.ino](./Girabot.ino) and associated *.h files for all the code.

 ## Construction